Yodi-Gami/Part_0_exercise_0.4/Part_0_newNoteInSpaDiagram_0.6/new_note_in_spa_diagram.md

     server-->>browser: {{"content": "the finale", "date": "2024-12-31T01:46:40.529Z"}, ... }
     deactivate server

-    Note right of browser: The single page app doesn't require the entire page to reload and instead, references the HTML form element by fetching the js code from the server instead.
+    Note right of browser: The single page app doesn't require the entire page to reload and instead, references the HTML form element by fetching the js code from the server.
 ```